marshmallow-insurance/smores-react/README.md

 npm version [major | minor | patch]
 ```

-3. When merged, go the the `master` branch, pull and push the new tag to `origin`
+3. When merged, go the the `main` branch, pull and push the new tag to `origin`

 ```
-git checkout master
+git checkout main
 git pull
 git push origin --tags
 ```